begh-azka/google-cloud-learning/7_VMs/README.md

 - In preset, you have **Shared Core**, **High CPU**, **High Memory** and **Standard** options.

 ### VM Provisioning Models
-- VM Provisioning Models are of two types:
+VM Provisioning Models are of two types:
 1. **Standard**
 2. **Spot**: Preemptive machines that can be terminated at any time by Google.

 ### Boot Disk
 - Here you can select what kind of machine image you want: **public** or **custom**.
 - Snapshots, Archive Snapshots and Existing Disks are some of the other options avaialble.
 - In public image, you can select the **Operating System** of your VM, its version, its disk size and boot disk type.

+### Access Scopes
+- We can select the type and level of API access to grant the VM.
+- It can have default access.
+Default contains Read-only access to Storage and Service Management, Write access to Stackdriver Logging and Monitoring, Read/Write access to Service Control.
+- It can have full access to all Cloud APIs
+- It can have access to selective APIs

+### Observability - Ops Agent
+- To collect more metrics, ops agent can be installed on our VMs.